Hong Kong: Government and politics

-The chief executive is the head of government and serves for a maximum of two five-year terms.
+The chief executive is the head of government, serving for a maximum of two five-year terms; however, as of 2026, no chief executive has completed the maximum two five-year term limit.
 The State Council (led by the Premier of China) appoints the chief executive after nomination by the Election Committee, which is composed of 1500 business, community, and government leaders.